Getting started

 Note

 In this section, we will briefly introduce how to set up ACG.
-Please refer to the ACG Guide for more information about setting up ACG.
+For more information on how to set ACG, see ACG user guide.

-1. From the NAVER Cloud Platform console, click the Services > Database > Cloud DB for MySQL menus, in that order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Database > Cloud DB for MySQL.

 2. Click the ACG menu.

-3. Click and select the ACG to set up, and then click the [Set ACG] button.
+3. Click and select the ACG to set up, and click [Set ACG].

 4. Enter the ACG name of the application server in Access source.